 Enter the currency symbol for the respective currency.
-This can also be done by highlighting the character in the file and clicking .
+This can also be done by highlighting the

 Positive Sign Indicator

 If the amount values in the file contain text characters to dictate a positive value, enter the characters here.
 This can also be done by highlighting the character(s) in the file and clicking characters here.
 This can also be done by highlighting the character(s) in the file and clicking